Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 How long does the Family1st tracker battery last?

 Family1st rates the battery at up to 14 days with active tracking.
-In our testing with 1 hour of daily driving at 60-second update intervals, the battery lasted 9 days.
-Heavier use of 2+ hours per day dropped that to about 5 days.
+Real-world life depends on the update interval -- the 60-second Basic plan lasts far longer than the 5-second Elite plan, and frequent motion alerts shorten it.
 Battery-saving mode can extend standby to several weeks when the device is stationary.

 Is the Family1st tracker waterproof?

 The tracker has an IPX5 water resistance rating.
-It handles rain, splashes, and pressurized water jets without damage, but it is not rated for submersion.
+It handles rain, splashes, and pressurized water jets without damage, but it isn't rated for submersion.
 The included magnetic weatherproof case adds extra protection for exterior vehicle mounting in wet conditions.

 Can I use the Family1st tracker without cellular coverage?

 The tracker relies on 4G LTE networks to transmit location data.
-In areas without cellular coverage, it cannot send real-time updates.
+In areas without cellular coverage, it can't send real-time updates.
 However, it stores location points internally and syncs them once it reconnects to a cellular network.
-It will not work in remote areas with zero cell service.
+It won't work in remote areas with zero cell service.

 Does Family1st offer an annual subscription plan?